erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 "Centered_2nd", "Upwind_3rd", "Centered_4th", "Upwind_5th", "Centered_6th" and in addition,
 "WENO3", "WENOZ3", "WENOMZQ3", "WENO5", and "WENOZ5."

+Note: if using WENO schemes, the horizontal and vertical advection types must be set to the same string.

 Note: in the equations for the evolution of momentum, potential temperature and advected scalars, the diffusion coefficients are written as :math:`\mu`, :math:`\rho \alpha_T` and :math:`\rho \alpha_C`, respectively.